SAP-samples/btp-terraform-mooc-terra1/units/unit_3_3/README.md

   depends_on    = [btp_subaccount_entitlement.alert_notification_service_standard]
 }
 ```
-We added the `depends_on` meta argument and now Terraform knows that the resource for the entitlement must be executed successfull before the data source can be executed.
+We added the `depends_on` meta argument and now Terraform knows that the resource for the entitlement must be executed successfully before the data source can be executed.
 The service instance resource depends on the data source due to the service plan ID, so the execution sequence is we want it to be.

 > [!NOTE]
 > In general, Terraform treis to execute all data sources right at the beginning of a Terraform execution.